maruina/argocd-progressive-rollout-controller/README.md

 If you enable the [auto-sync](https://argoproj.github.io/argo-cd/user-guide/auto_sync/) policy, that will update _all_ your generated Application at the same time.

-This might not be a problem if you have only one production cluster, but organizations with tens or hundreds or production cluster need to avoid a global rollout and to release a new version in a safer way.
+This might not be a problem if you have only one production cluster, but organizations with tens or hundreds of production clusters need to avoid a global rollout and to release new versions in a safer way.

 The `argocd-progressive-rollout-operator` solves this problem by allowing operators to decide **how** they want to update their Applications.